App version: 0.1.0

 The Takeaway

 Business credit cards can make it easier to manage business expenses and are available to all business structures, including sole proprietors.
 These cards work just like personal credit cards except that they typically offer higher spending limits, help you build business credit, and come with business-friendly features, like free cards for employees, bookkeeping tools, and bonus rewards for business-related spending.
 If you’re curious about what type of credit card your company might qualify for, Lantern by SoFi can help.
-With our easy online comparison tool, you can research the lowest interest rates and fees, and find the best rewards for your business.
+With our online comparison tool, you can research the lowest interest rates and fees, and find the best rewards for your business.

 Frequently Asked Questions